Factbox - Somalia's al Shabaab rebels

 -- Last month militants launched a new offensive on southern towns bordering Kenya and Ethiopia.
 Somali government troops and allied militia groups had regained control of a string of towns along the borders with Kenya and Ethiopia from al Shabaab rebel group earlier this year in a military offensive supported by both neighbours.

 -- A British holiday couple were attacked in September and one man was killed in the raid.
 The man's wife was taken hostage.
-On October 1 six armed men stormed a house on the island of Manda on Kenya's northern coast, and carried off a 66-year-old wheelchair-bound French woman.
-Security sources say the British and French women are being held in al Shabaab controlled territory in central Somalia.
-Kenyan and Somali forces pursued the rebels in southern Somalia Monday.
+On October 1 six armed men stormed a house on the island of Manda on Kenya's northern coast, and carried off a 66-year-old wheelchair-bound French woman who later died.
+Security sources say the British and French women were held in al Shabaab controlled territory in central Somalia.

+-- On October 13 gunmen believed from al Shabaab abducted two Spanish women working for Medecins Sans Frontieres from the Dadaab refugee camp in northern Kenya.

+-- This week two international aid workers, from Denmark and the United States and attached to the Danish Demining Group, were kidnapped in the north of the country, in the southern part of Galkayo.
+(Reporting by David Cutler, London Editorial Reference Unit)